Robust SGLD algorithm for solving non-convex distributionally robust optimisation problems: Assumptions and main results

-To see the robust SGLD algorithm~\eqref{eqn:sgld}-\eqref{defn:grad_v_delta} solves DRO problem~\eqref{eqn:dro_problem}, we note that the approximation error between problem~\eqref{eqn:dro_problem} and its discretised and smoothed version~\eqref{defn:v_delta}-\eqref{eqn:dro_problem_dual_discrete_smoothed} can be made arbitrarily small by choosing appropriately parameters $\delta,\ell,\mathfrak{j}$ as shown in Proposition~\ref{prop:quadrature} and Corollary~\ref{co:smoothing}.
-This, together with the convergence result in Corollary~\ref{corollary:excess_risk_discrete}, provides a theoretical guarantee for the performance of the proposed algorithm.
+To see that the robust SGLD algorithm \eqref{eqn:sgld}-\eqref{defn:grad_v_delta} solves the DRO problem \eqref{eqn:dro_problem}, note that the approximation error between problem~\eqref{eqn:dro_problem} and its discretised and smoothed version~\eqref{defn:v_delta}-\eqref{eqn:dro_problem_dual_discrete_smoothed} can be made arbitrarily small by choosing appropriately parameters $\delta,\ell,\mathfrak{j}$ as shown in Proposition~\ref{prop:quadrature} and Corollary~\ref{co:smoothing}.
+Hereby, we employ the regularity assumptions of $U:\R^d\times \Xi\to \R$ and $\iota: \R \to \R_{\geq 0}$, as well as the assumption that $\Xi \subseteq \R^m$ is compact and so $M_\Xi:=\max_{x\in\Xi}|x|$ is finite.
+These, together with the convergence result in Corollary~\ref{corollary:excess_risk_discrete}, provide a theoretical guarantee for the performance of the proposed algorithm.
 Crucially, using this approach, we obtain explicit constants on the convergence upper bound as well as the explicit rate of convergence.
 We refer to Theorem~\ref{theorem:excess risk} and Corollary~\ref{corollary:main_result} below for more details. \end{remark}

-\begin{theorem} Let Assumptions \ref{assumption:1}, \ref{assumption:2}, \ref{assumption:3}, and \ref{assumption:4} hold.
+\begin{theorem} Let Assumptions \ref{assumption:1}, \ref{assumption:3}, and \ref{assumption:4} hold.
 Let $\beta,\delta>0$, and let $\bar{\theta}_0\in L^4(\Omega, \mc{F},\mathbb{P};\R^{d+1})$.
 Moreover, let $(\hat{{\theta}}^{\lambda, \delta,\ell,\mathfrak{j}}_n)_{n\in\N}$ denote the first $d$ components of the sequence of estimators obtained from the SGLD algorithm in \eqref{eqn:sgld} defined on the probability space $(\Omega,\mc{F},\mathbb{P})$.
 Then, there exist explicit constants $a, c_{\delta,\beta}, C_{1,\delta,\ell,\mathfrak{j},\beta}, C_{2,\delta,\ell,\mathfrak{j},\beta}, C_{3,\delta,\beta}, C_4, C_{5,\delta,\beta}, C_6>0$, defined in Appendix \ref{appendix:B}, such that for each $n$, step size $\lambda\in (0,\lambda_{\max,\delta})$, and $\mathfrak{j}\in\N$,

 The dependence of the constants on key parameters is summarised in Appendix \ref{appendix:A}. \end{theorem}